LegifyX/umalator-ocr/README.md

 - OCR of the aptitudes (Track, Distance, Style) may not always be accurate.
 Sometimes the OCR just does not want to co-operate.
 - Selection of the Style for the veteran umaumsume may not always be accurate.
 This code is somewhat experimental.
 - Some skills may not be recognized correctly, especially if they are partially obscured.
+- Unique skills will register as the original unique skill even when inherited.
+Please fix this in the Umalator yourself.

 ## Licensing and Dependencies